duncanbeevers/skunks/README.md

   if (token) {
     console.log('Congratulations, you got a token');
     console.log(JSON.stringify(token));
+    // { type: 'tag open', value: 'html' }
   }
 });
 ```

-Unconsumed tokens remain in the instance, and can be appended to.
-If the tokenizer is being operated in a mode where not all input is yet available, the `eager` option can be supplied which will prevent the tokenizer from throwing errors or consuming a final, incomplete token.
+Matched tokens are removed from the beginning of the tokenizer's input buffer, and the input buffer can be appended to between token consumption calls.
+If tokens are being consumed when all input may not yet be available, the `eager` option can be supplied which prevents consumption of the final token.
+Instead a `null` token is provided to the callback, and should be ignored.
+To ensure the final token is consumed when the end of input is reached, a `nextToken` call should be made omitting the `eager` option.

 ## Streaming API